bulini/sendit-current/readme.txt

 * 2.3.6 Spinner added to send to editor
 * 2.3.5 Global refactoring for send_to_editor in tinymce (ajax powered) and general fixes (Thanks to Lorenzo)
 * 2.3.4 add column list_parent for segmentation plugins
-* 2.3.3 Ajax improvements and Woocommerce import setup
+* 2.3.3 Ajax improvements and Woocommerce customers email import setup
 * 2.3.2 Swedish language addes (Thanks to Fuad Sabanovic) and notices box fixed
 * 2.3.1 Admin buttons css fixes
 * 2.3.0 Admin css improvements